danFbach/anIcons/README.md

 # animatedBurgers

-This is an animated icon pack I'm working on.
-Using css3 and 3 lines of jQuery, which I assume are avoidable but I'm not sure how yet.
+<b>This is an animated icon pack I'm working on.
+Using css3 and 3 lines of jQuery, which I assume are avoidable but I'm not sure how yet.</b>
   - icons include:
     - navBurger (three line menu button).
     - search (magnifying glass).